Daniel-Knights/changenog/README.md

 - `angular-readme-only-docs` - exclude Angular `docs` commits unless they have a scope of `readme`
 - `no-changelog` - exclude all commits with `changelog` in the subject
 - `no-semver` - exclude all commits that match the semver format, specifically, [this regex](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string)

+## Entry Strategy

+This is the general strategy for building and filtering entries:

+1. All entries are processed, restricted by `--max-entries`
+2. Commits are filtered to only include those with changes in `--root`
+3. If `<tag a>..<tag b>` have no commits, the tags are made part of the same entry
+4. Commit filters are applied
+5. If an entry has no commits, the entry is excluded
+6. Tag filters are applied
+7. If an entry has no tags, all commits are merged into the next entry

 ## Monorepo Support